mutehayyiz/DuplicateFileFinder/README.md

 # Duplicate Files Finder
 > **NOTE**: This project will be improved with some extra features!

-**Duplicate Files Finder** is an open-source tool for find duplicate files in your storage.
+**Duplicate Files Finder** is an open-source tool to find duplicate files in your storage.

 # How to use